Logarithmic double ramification cycles: Genus 1 calculations

 \begin{lemma} Let $(\widehat{\Gamma}, D, I)$ be the data giving a cone $\sigma_{\widehat{\Gamma},I}\in\widetilde{\Sigma}^{\theta}_{\Gamma}$.
 Let $J$ be any flow on $\widehat{\Gamma}$ satisfying $\mathrm{div}(J) = D$, and let $I_0 = I+J$ (so $\mathrm{div}(I_0) = \mdeg_{k,A}$).
 Then on $\sigma_{\widehat{\Gamma},I}$, we have

-where the sum runs over the unoriented edges of $\widehat{\Gamma}$: any orientation of $e$ can be chosen (the summand is invariant). \end{lemma} \begin{proof} We use the same notation as in the definition of $\DRpl$ in \eqref{xsse3} and \eqref{eq:L_formula}, but we omit the final change of variables $|_{\widehat{\ell} = \widehat{\ell}(\ell)}$ for brevity of notation.
+where $\widehat{\ell}(\ell)$ is the unique collection of edge lengths of the subdivision $\widehat \Gamma$ of $\Gamma$ (depending on the lengths $\ell$ of $\Gamma$) such that there exists a strict piecewise linear function on $\widehat \Gamma$ with slopes given by the flow $I$ (see \cref{Dcomment-I-should-try-to-prove-these-claims}), and where the sum runs over the unoriented edges of $\widehat{\Gamma}$: any orientation of $e$ can be chosen (the summand is invariant). \end{lemma} \begin{proof} We use the same notation as in the definition of $\DRpl$ in \eqref{xsse3} and \eqref{eq:L_formula}, but we omit the final change of variables $|_{\widehat{\ell} = \widehat{\ell}(\ell)}$ for brevity of notation.
 We have

 as desired.
 In the last two lines, any orientation of $e$ can be chosen (the summand is invariant). \end{proof}

 Let $\Gamma$ be a stable graph of genus 1, and let $(\widehat{\Gamma}, D, I)$ be the data giving a cone We will compute $\DRpl$ on $\sigma_{\widehat{\Gamma},I}$.
 If $\Gamma$ is a tree, then $D=0$ and $\widehat{\Gamma}=\Gamma$ by Lemma~\ref{lem:0cycle}.
 Nothing interesting is happening: there is a unique flow $I$ with $\mathrm{div}(I) = \mdeg_{k,A}$, and the resulting function $\DRpl$ simply contributes part of the regular double ramification cycle formula.